What Is An Iowa Pretrial Motion To Suppress Evidence?

 - Due process – Citizens are constitutionally protected against abuse of government authority, meaning that laws should be written so a person can reasonably understand criminal activity.

 If you have been charged with a crime, it is important to have an advocate look at all evidence to ensure that it was properly and legally obtained.
 If it was not and you do not file a pretrial motion, you will be waiving any objection to the admission of evidence based on constitutional grounds.
 A pretrial motion is absolutely critical in putting forth the strongest possible defense.

 I am Des Moines criminal defense attorney Michael Culp; I’m here to ensure your rights are protected.

 Making Motions Work For You

-We have extensive experience filing motions to suppress evidence by filing formal papers prior to court.
-We will look at all evidence and file briefs challenging any action that violated your constitutional rights.
-We can appear in court if a hearing is scheduled to argue in your favor.
+I have extensive experience filing motions to suppress evidence by filing formal papers prior to court.
+I will look at all evidence and file briefs challenging any action that violated your constitutional rights.
+I will appear in court if a hearing is scheduled to argue in your favor.